mbadry1/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Visualizing what a deep network is learning:
   - Given this AlexNet like Conv net:
     - ![](Images/38.png)
   - Pick a unit in layer l.
-Find the nine image patches that maximize the unit’s activation.
+Find the nine image patches that maximize the unit's activation.
     - Notice that a hidden unit in layer one will see relatively small portion of NN, so if you plotted it it will match a small image in the shallower layers while it will get larger image in deeper layers.
   - Repeat for other units and layers.
   - It turns out that layer 1 are learning the low level representations like colors and edges.